Applicable Law concerning the German Forced Share

 The siblings of the deceased are not entitled to a forced share.

-If the children survive the deceased, the issue of such children (i.e. grandchildren of the deceased) are excluded from receipt of a forced share.
-In other words, children who outlive their parent bar their issue from receiving the forced share from their grandparent`s estate.
+If the children survive the deceased, the issue of such children (i.e., grandchildren of the deceased) is excluded from receipt of a forced share.
+In other words, children who outlive their parents bar their issue from receiving the forced share from their grandparents' estate.

 Exclusion from Inheritance